 Hobbyist and Recreational Users

 Recreational or hobbyist use of Unmanned Aerial Systems (UAS) includes flying for enjoyment or educational use (class project, for example).
-It does not include flying for any commerical or public university uses.
+It does not include flying for any commercial or public university uses.
 Please see the FAA's Educational Use of UAS Memorandum for more details.

 For example, a hobbyist may fly and take photographs for personal use.
 However, using the same UAS to take photographs or videos for sale or compensation is not permitted under the definition of hobbyist flying.